polbeni/materials-modelling/README.md

    - Visualize the movement of ions in a material from a AIMD calculation.
    - Scripts to run CrySPY software.
    - Prepare calculations and determine convex hull for a binary system.
+   - Generate thermal displacements from FC using phonopy.

 ## Disclaimer